microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationsynchronizationcustomization.md

 ---
 title: "educationSynchronizationCustomization resource type"
 description: "Provides settings for customizing the school data profile synchronization of the resource entities.
-The customization can be applied to all the entities being synchronized. "
+The customization can be applied to all the entities being synchronized. "author: "mmast-msft"
 ---

 # educationSynchronizationCustomization resource type